 Still time to wander around?
 Consider these sites.

 If you still have some time, wander through old town and view the timber-framed buildings from Elizabethan times.
 There’s Christ Church Gate, the main gateway to the cathedral that rises above Buttermarket, a lovely medieval square with shops and pubs.
 There’s Eastbridge Hospital, the almshouse established shortly after Becket’s death to house poor pilgrims visiting his shrine.

 There’s also Westgate Towers—the last of seven Medieval gates defending the city—and the stunning Westgate gardens next to the Stour River.
 You’ll find remnants of guard walls from Roman times and a Roman Museum, built around the remains of an excavated Roman town house.
 Lastly, check out the Marlowe Theatre, the city’s premier performing arts venue.
 There’s always something going on.

 If it’s October, it’s showtime for the Canterbury Festival

-One of the most important cultural events of the region, this year’s festival runs from October 19 until November 2.
-With audiences up to 70,000 people, the festival offers nearly 200 possibilities in classical music, contemporary dance, comedy, world music, theater, lectures, and visual arts, to name a few.
+One of the most important cultural events of the region, this year’s festival runs from September 26 until November 4.
+The festival offers nearly 200 possibilities in classical music, contemporary dance, comedy, world music, theater, lectures, and visual arts, to name a few.